A linguistic edge

 So there you have it— newly defined speech sounds.
 While they’re not officially recognized in any known language, they are legitimate phonetic possibilities, producible by living human beings.

-For all its adaptability, language gas remained a speices-specific trait of humans.
-In this century, we may influence its evolution.
-It will hybridize and mutate, become something stranger, something less human in origin but more universal in scope.
+For all its adaptability, language has remained a species-specific trait of humans.
+In this century we may influence its evolution as a device for functional communication.
+Our technologies could indirectly cause language to hybridize and mutate, become something stranger, something less human and more universal.

-Tricky said it best— how can we learn the universe, if we can’t even converse in universe?3
+Tricky said it best— How can we learn the universe, if we can’t even converse in universe?5

-Thank you to my alumni professor and phonetician Allard Jongman for the feedback on conceptualizing new phonetic sounds, and thank you to Bri Uvina for modeling and recording.
+Thank you to phonetician Dr. Allard Jongman for the feedback on conceptualizing new phonetic sounds, and thank you to Bri Uvina for modeling and recording sound.

 https://www.researchgate.net/publication/248226423_Universal_Grammar_and_Semiotic_Constraints